 How Cyber Insurance Is Responding to RDP Attacks

-Cyber insurance is designed to respond to things like ransomware attacks via RDP ports.
+Cyber insurance policies are designed to respond to things like ransomware attacks via RDP ports.
 But because of the increasing frequency and severity of these attacks (where insurers are paying the ransom), the insurance underwriting requirements are getting tighter.

 Expect to provide more details than ever before about practices and controls when placing or renewing your cyber policy.
 Underwriters want to understand the risk they are ensuring, and often have access to network scanning tools that can identify open RDP ports prior to offering coverage.